 It's over my head and leaking into the above floor for the croquet scene.
-Are those croquet mallets drugged flamingos who stiffen when they try to play dead, just limpid puppets, or dead flamingos in the process of rigor mortis?
-Like gramps in TEXAS CHAINSAW MASSACRE (1974), they waver between all three, and it's in their in-betweenness they become creepy.
+Ask yourself, are their croquet mallets drugged flamingos who stiffen when they try to play dead, just limpid puppets, or dead flamingos in the process of rigor mortis?
+Like gramps in TEXAS CHAINSAW MASSACRE (1974), they waver between all three, and it's in that in-betweenness wherein they become truly creepy.
 Then there's the way the white queen says "better" over and over like a mantra until the word slowly turns into a sheep 'baaa'-ter and she dissolves into a sheep selling a giant egg, which Alice stares at until it turns into W.C.
 Fields as a giant Humpty, demanding she stop staring at him like he was an egg, and state her name and her business.
 At that point the water goes up my chimney and hits the bell.
 A winna!

-At dinner there's a talking roast (it's bad manners, we learn, to slice off a piece of someone we've been introduced to) illustrating perfectly what it's like to eat dinner with your parents while trying to hide from them the fact that you are peaking on an unexpectedly strong and delayed psychedelic trip. (the definition of a NAKED LUNCH?).
-Then, Alice is crowned queen, and everyone dances around and the dancing intensifies until they choke her and it all meshes in a swirl like a combination of the FREAKS and BLUE ANGEL wedding dinners and the entirety of Allendro Jodorowsky's canon, boiled and distilled into one black and white raging fever dream bad trip childhood cold sweat delirium tremens nightmare peak moment.
+At dinner there's a talking roast (it's bad manners, we learn, to slice off a piece of someone we've been introduced to) illustrating perfectly what it's like to eat dinner with your parents while trying to hide from them the fact that you are peaking on an unexpectedly strong and delayed psychedelic trip.
+Then, Alice is crowned queen, and everyone dances around and the dancing intensifies until they choke her and it all meshes in a swirl like a combination of the big circus FREAKS and BLUE ANGEL wedding dinners and the entirety of Allendro Jodorowsky's canon, boiled and distilled into one black and white raging fever dream bad trip delirium tremens nightmare peak moment.
 And everywhere we look, things change.
-The more we stare the more it seems to breathe, to grow or shrink.
+The more we stare the more what we're staring at seems to breathe, to grow or shrink.

-Our gaze, in a sense, makes monsters.
+Our gaze, in a sense, makes monsters cohere from the shadows.
 Is this not how 'reality' passes itself off as something concrete?

 in a mirror...